-I’ve had a diverse career background working with various organisations, spanning across several sectors with very different people.
-This experience has enabled me to have a resilient and adaptable approach for the clients I work with.
+I’ve had a diverse career which has empowered me with a resilient and adaptable approach for the clients I work with.

 I’ve learnt that every project & client is different.
 The dynamics and capability of the team, IT infrastructure, and maturity of the organisation can all impact how I determine the best approach.
 I draw on several tools with an empathetic, inclusive and practical mindset.
 I want my work to be open and highly collaborative with my clients.
 I do my best in conversation, listening with a deeply curious mindset.

 I frame my thinking principally through a Design Thinking methodology, which is embedded in many organisations, from big companies like Google and Facebook to small startups.
 This applies the basic principle of understanding your customers’ needs, challenges and tasks from their perspective.